reposense/RepoSense/docs/StandaloneConfiguration.md

 ```
 #### Line-by-line explanation
 ```
-"ignoreGlobList": [".gradle", "**prettify.css"]  <-- Repository level's list of folder or file formats to ignore.
+"ignoreGlobList": ["generated", "**prettify.css"]  <-- Repository level's list of folder or file formats to
+                                                       ignore.

 "formats": ["html", "css"]                         <-- Repository level's file formats to analyse.
-If not provided,
-                                                     the following file formats will be used. adoc, cs, css, fxml, gradle, html, java, js, json, jsp, md, py, tag, xml.
+                                                       If not provided, the following file formats will be used. adoc, cs, css, fxml, gradle, html, java, js, json, jsp, md, py, tag, xml.

 "ignoreGlobList": ["**.css"]                       <-- Author level's ignoreGlobList adds on to the Repository
                                                        level's.
 Thus, the actual ignoreGlobList for alice would contain css, dat and js.

 "githubId": "bob"                                  <-- Only githubId is mandatory.
                                                        Optional information can be left out to prevent clutter.
 ```
 ### Verify your standalone configuration
 Download the latest executable Jar from our [release](https://github.com/reposense/RepoSense/releases/latest).